jkakar/logfmt-python/README.md

     print result
 ```

-Running this program will produce this output:
+This program produces this output:

 ```
 {'key1': 'value1'}